Synthetixio/synthetix/docs/contracts/ExchangeRates.md

 # ExchangeRates

 This contract stores the latest Synth exchange rates.
-These rates are set by an oracle, which frequently updates this contract with any prices that have moved sufficiently.
+These rates are set by an oracle, which updates this contract every three minutes with any prices that have moved sufficiently.
 Once set, these prices are available for any contract in the Synthetix system to query.
 Prices which have not been updated recently enough are considered stale; Synthetix functionality using stale prices does not operate.

 All rates are denominated in terms of `sUSD`, so the price of `sUSD` is always $1.0$, and is never stale.